 Tip 3: Mirror Your Prospect So They Feel Heard

-Mirroring is a proven communication technique because it uses neuro-linguistic programing to trigger brain functions in a positive way.
+Mirroring is a proven communication technique because it uses neuro-linguistic programming to trigger brain functions in a positive way.
 Let’s take the above example as a case in point.
 If a prospect says, “We don’t need your product because we are using x,y,z solution,” and you only say in response, “You are using x,y,z solution?” that will prompt the prospect to go deeper.
 It is likely that they will say something along the lines of, “Yes, we implemented a solution five years ago and it’s working just fine.”
 Then if you say, “You implemented a solution 5 years ago and it’s working just fine?”
 They will likely reply, “Well it is getting a bit old and some users are not thrilled about it, but we hadn’t planned on replacing it this year.”
 The point is that if you take out word for word an exact piece of the sentence a prospect said, not only are they sure to give you more detail, but they will also feel heard.
 At some point in the conversation, they will start to open up a bit more and that’s when you can move on to the call-to-action you were looking to secure in the first place.
 And if you don’t believe me, try it and see what happens!

 Tip 4: Ask Better Quality Questions

 Very often, the way a question is constructed will frame the response that is given.
-If you ask a low quality question, you will get a poor response; on the contrary, if you ask a high-quality question, you will get a better quality response.
-When you are skilled and effective as a telemarketer, you learn how to ask one or two open-ended probing questions that go to the heart of the subject matter as it relates to the prospect, and then ask follow-up questions on the fly based on the information the prospect gives you.
+If you ask a low-quality question, you will get a poor response; on the contrary, if you ask a high-quality question, you will get a better quality response.
+When you are skilled and effective as a telemarketer, you learn how to ask one or two open-ended probing questions that go to the heart of the subject matter as it relates to the prospect and then ask follow-up questions on the fly based on the information the prospect gives you.
 The conversation will flow naturally, and you won’t need to do much of the talking at all.
 In fact, the conversation will become relaxed and easy.
-So when you are preparing for your next call, revise your questions in such a way that you inspire the prospect to talk about themselves, their challenges and what keeps them up at night.
+So when you are preparing for your next call, revise your questions in such a way that you inspire the prospect to talk about themselves, their challenges, and what keeps them up at night.

 Tip 5: Practice Makes Perfect

 In order to develop your communication skills, it’s important to practice.
 Practice in front of the mirror.
 Practice with your friends on a Zoom call.
 Practice with your spouse.
 Visualization techniques are a great way for you to prepare because you will see yourself being successful and train your brain to believe it is possible.
 Practice speaking slowly and clearly, taking out filler words (like, um, actually, you know …) that don’t add value to the conversation.
 Practice delivering your value proposition in different ways so that you don’t sound scripted.
-Think of each call as another opportunity to practice, and learn from them so that you can improve your delivery overtime.
+Think of each call as another opportunity to practice, and learn from them so that you can improve your delivery over time.
 Another fantastic thing to practice is listening.
 Have a conversation with a friend and make a concerted effort not to interrupt.
 In fact, make the conversation all about the other person and take yourself out of it entirely.
-Listen carefully and attentively, asking questions to dig deeper and don’t bring the subject back to yourself at all.
+Listen carefully and attentively, ask questions to dig deeper, and don’t bring the subject back to yourself at all.
 Note down how you felt when you do these exercises so that you can recreate those feelings when you begin your outreach.